rostools/r-cubed-intro/paper.md

 Unfortunately, the reproducibility of scientific studies is largely unknown [@Considine2017;@Leek2017], as researchers are unaware of, have no training in, or don't have incentives to conduct reproducible research.
-Improving reproducibility requires not only an awareness, but also training in multiple areas that include not only the statistical analysis, but also version control, project management (of files), and reproducible reporting.
+Improving reproducibility requires both awareness and training in multiple areas that include not only the statistical analysis, but also version control, file management, and reproducible reporting.
 The need for training of these skills is critical to tackling these modern demands.

 The `r-cubed` learning module provides training in reproducibility, open